missjuliekhun/ga-sample-teach/README.md

 ## Vocabulary

-**Prototype** - A working object instance.
+**Prototypal Inheritance** - A working object instance.
 In JavaScript it is an object in which other JavaScript objects inherit their properties and methods from.

 **Inheritence** - Code reuse mechanism

-**Prototypal Inheritance** -An object or class that is based on another object

 **Constructor** -
 **Instance** -